ideal1st/relic/README.md

 ##### Can I access Relic on a mobile browser?
 Technically, you can.
 But the only use case Relic is meant for is literature study done on computers.

+##### Wait a sec.
+So, Relic only works on PDF files?
+Yes, you're right.
+So far Relic only works on PDF files.
+Support for EPUB and CBZ may ship later in the future tho.